openSUSE/news-o-o/_posts/2010-06-05-opensuse-weekly-news-issue-126-is-out.markdown

 ####  [Petr Mladek: OpenOffice_org 3.2.1 final available for openSUSE](http://lizards.opensuse.org/2010/06/04/openoffice_org-3_2_1_3-final/)

-"I™m happy to announce OpenOffice.org 3.2.1 final packages for openSUSE.
+"Iâ€™m happy to announce OpenOffice.org 3.2.1 final packages for openSUSE.
 They are available in the Build Service [OpenOffice:org:STABLE](http://en.opensuse.org/Additional_YaST_Package_Repositories#OpenOffice.org_STABLE) project and include many [upstream](http://development.openoffice.org/releases/3.2.1.html) and [Go-oo](http://cgit.freedesktop.org/ooo-build/ooo-build/plain/NEWS?h=ooo-build-3-2&id=OOO_BUILD_3_2_1_3) improvements and fixes.
 Please, check the [wiki page](http://en.opensuse.org/OpenOffice.org) for more details about the openSUSE OOo build.
 The openSUSE OOo team hopes that you will be happy with this release.
 Though, any software contains bugs and we kindly ask you to [report them](http://en.opensuse.org/Bugs:OOo), so that we could fixed them in the future releases. (...)"